 SSI (Supplemental Security Income) is a need-based program and you must meet income/asset standards in addition to being found disabled under the five steps above.
-In 2015 and 2016, SSI is $733.00 per month.
+In 2018, SSI is $750.00 per month for an individual and $1,125 for an eligible couple.
 SSI will be reduced by 1/3 if you are receiving financial help from others.
 In NC, SSI recipients are also entitled to Medicaid.

 SSI is also available for disabled children and is evaluated under a different standard than adults.
 Children must have a medically determinable physical or mental impairment or impairments (including emotional or learning problems) which result in marked and severe functional limitations, and the impairment(s) has lasted or can be expected to last for a continuous period of at least 12 months or be expected to result in death.
 Child SSI terminates when the child turns 18.
 The claimant will then have to reapply and be evaluated under the above adult sequential evaluation.